A control used to select a single value from a continuous range of values.

 Sliders are accessible by default.
 The default accessibility traits for a slider are User Interaction Enabled and Adjustable.

 When enabled on a device, VoiceOver speaks the accessibility label, value, traits, and hint to the user.
 VoiceOver speaks this information when a user swipes up and down (not left and right) over the slider.
 For example, using the Ringer and Alerts volume slider (Settings > Sounds > Ringer and Alerts), VoiceOver speaks the following:

-For general information about making iOS controls accessible, see
+For more information about making iOS controls accessible, see the accessibility information in